10Web is an intriguing new service that aims to make it a heckuva lot easier to manage a fleet of WordPress websites. It’s:

 Connecting Your Site To 10Web:

-To connect your site to 10Web, you first need to download the 10Web Manager plugin:
+To connect your site to 10Web services, you first need to go for WP plugins of the site you want to migrate and search for 10Web Manager plugin and install:

-Once you do that, you install it at the WordPress site that you want to manage.
+Once you do that, you install it at the WordPress site that you want to connect.

 Your test site should instantly show up in the 10Web interface, as well: